Joping23/CodeLMRA/README.md

 ## Sample Reconstruction Attacks :
-Example of launching the model-based SRA on AT&T:
+Example of launching the SRA on AT&T:

 We first need to make sure that the LMRA was previously launched, then go to the folder ExpAT&T and launch SRA.py: